whamsicore/Along-The-Road/README.md

 For live reloads on file changes install this [chrome extension](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei).

-### Review Pull Request Live Demo
+### Deployed versions of the App

-You can review a live demo of the current pull request to the development branch [here](http://alongtheroad-review.herokuapp.com/)
+You can review a live demo of the current pull request to the development branch here: [http://alongtheroad-review.herokuapp.com/](http://alongtheroad-review.herokuapp.com/)

+The current development branch is deployed here: [http://alongtheroad-development.herokuapp.com/](http://alongtheroad-development.herokuapp.com/)

+The deployed funtional app is deployed here: [http://alongtheroad.herokuapp.com/](http://alongtheroad.herokuapp.com/)

 ### Contribution Workflow